 The home from home environment really appealed to me.
 It was a very hard decision to go back to work after 5 years at home with the children and prior to finding Hatherop I was feeling very guilty about leaving my little one somewhere he was unfamiliar with.
-When I found Hatherop, it was such a relief to be able to drop him off and have him scooped up with a big hug from Mrs Riley and welcomed into the classroom for the day.
+When I found Hatherop, it was such a relief to be able to drop him off and have him welcomed into the classroom by his teachers for the day.

 The free wraparound care was also a huge incentive and provided me with the flexibility to be at work.
 Being able to drop him off at 8am and collect at 4.30pm allows me a full day at work, knowing that he is having a fabulous time in safe hands.